axoflow/axosyslog-core-docs/content/docs/chapter-install/syslog-ng-compile-options/_index.md

   - *--with-embedded-crypto* If this option is set, the crypto library is linked directly into libsyslog-ng: the sources of libsyslog-ng-crypto will be appended to the libsyslog-ng sources, and -crypto is not built.

   - *--with-ivykis* Specifies which ivykis implementation to use (default value: internal).
-The source of ivykis is included in the source code package of {{% productparam "abbrev" %}} and is used by default.
+The source of ivykis is included in the source code package of {{% param "product.abbrev" %}} and is used by default.
 To use an external implementation instead, use the **--with-ivykis=system** compiling option.

   - *--with-libcurl* Specifies the path to the libcurl library.
 For details on using this destination, see {{% xref "/docs/chapter-destinations/configuring-destinations-http-nonjava/_index.md" %}}.

   - *--with-libhiredis* Specifies the path to the libhiredis library (0.11 or newer).
 For details on using this destination, see {{% xref "/docs/chapter-destinations/configuring-destinations-redis/_index.md" %}}.

   - *--with-librabbitmq-client* Specifies which RabbitMQ client to use (default value: internal).
-The source of the rabbitmq client is included in the source code package of {{% productparam "abbrev" %}} and is used by default.
+The source of the rabbitmq client is included in the source code package of {{% param "product.abbrev" %}} and is used by default.
 To use an external client instead, use the **--with-librabbitmq-client=system** compiling option.
 For details on using this destination, see {{% xref "/docs/chapter-destinations/configuring-destinations-amqp/_index.md" %}}.

-  - *--with-module-dir* Specifies a single directory where the {{% productparam "abbrev" %}} Makefile will install the modules.
+  - *--with-module-dir* Specifies a single directory where the {{% param "product.abbrev" %}} Makefile will install the modules.

-  - *--module-install-dir* Specifies {{% productparam "abbrev" %}}'s module installation directory (normally `$prefix/lib/syslog-ng`).
+  - *--module-install-dir* Specifies {{% param "product.abbrev" %}}'s module installation directory (normally `$prefix/lib/syslog-ng`).
 All Java-based SCLs use this option.

-  - *--with-module-path* Specifies a colon-separated (:) list of directories, where the {{% productparam "abbrev" %}} binary will search for modules.
+  - *--with-module-path* Specifies a colon-separated (:) list of directories, where the {{% param "product.abbrev" %}} binary will search for modules.

   - *--with-net-snmp* Specifies the path to the libsnmp-dev library, required for the `snmp()` destination.